Child sexual abuse: Europe

+In pre-industrial societies

+Cross-cultural studies have reported that sexual relations between men and pubescent girls were sometimes performed for functional reasons in pre-industrial societies.
+Other accounts of sexual relations between adults and minors have also been registered.
+A 1951 research document reports Siwan men engaging with anal intercourse with boys.
+The report also stated that, among Aranda aborigines, "pederasty [between a man and a boy between the ages of ten and twelve] is a recognized custom".
+An 18th century report by James Cook reported an act of copulation between a man and a female estimated to be 11 or 12 in a public street "without the least sense of it being indecent or improper".
+In some Oceanic societies, adult men have been reported to have sexual contact with prepubertal females.
+A 19th century document by missionary John Muggeridge Orsmond reads that "in all Tahitians as well as officers who come in ships there is a cry for little girls".
+Other instances of adult-child sexual behaviors have been reported in the Marquesas Islands, Polynesia, New Guinea and in Kaluli societies.

+Accounts of sexual intercourse between children and adults have also been reported in Ancient Greece and Rome.

 International law

 Child sexual abuse is outlawed nearly everywhere in the world, generally with severe criminal penalties, including in some jurisdictions, life imprisonment or capital punishment.
 An adult's sexual intercourse with someone below the legal age of consent is defined as statutory rape, based on the principle that a child is not capable of consent and that any apparent consent by a child is not considered to be legal consent.

 The United Nations Convention on the Rights of the Child (CRC) is an international treaty that legally obliges states to protect children's rights.
 Articles 34 and 35 of the CRC require states to protect children from all forms of sexual exploitation and sexual abuse.
 This includes outlawing the coercion of a child to perform sexual activity, the prostitution of children, and the exploitation of children in creating pornography.
 States are also required to prevent the abduction, sale, or trafficking of children.
 As of November 2008, 193 countries are bound by the CRC, including every member of the United Nations except the United States and South Sudan.

 The Council of Europe has adopted the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse in order to prohibit child sexual abuse that occurs within home or family.

 In the European Union, child sexual abuse is subject to a directive.
 This directive deals with several forms of sexual abuse of children, especially commercial sexual exploitation of children.